yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Hobbit.prototype = Object.create(Being.prototype); // 5
 {% endhighlight %}

-Constructors (object functions) come with a special '.prototype' property that stores methods each new instance will have reference to via the [prototype chain].
+Constructors come with a special '.prototype' property that stores methods each new instance will have reference to via the [prototype chain].
 Were we to try to call 'bilbo.move()' we would get an error.
 While 'Hobbit' is now able to inherit properties from 'Being', we have not established any other relation.

 On line 5, 'Object.create(Being.prototype)' creates a new object whose own prototype is 'Being.prototype'.
-Now when we call bilbo.move() it will first look to see if bilbo itself has a .move method, and since it does not, it looks down the prototype chain and sees .move() on 'Being' - bilbo is now able to move!
+Now when we call bilbo.move() it will first look to see if bilbo itself has a '.move()' method, and since it does not, it looks down the prototype chain and sees '.move()' on 'Being' - bilbo is now able to move!

 Remember I mentioned that all constructors come with a special '.prototype' property?
-Well, that prototype property itself contains a '.constructor' property that stores a reference to the constructor that created the instance's prototype.
-After line 5, 'Hobbit's .constructor property was overwritten.
+Well, that prototype property itself contains a '.constructor' property that stores a reference to the constructor that was used to instantiate that object.
+After line 5, 'Hobbit''s '.constructor' property was overwritten.

 {% highlight javascript %}
-bilbo.constructor(); // gives us 'Being'
+  console.log(bilbo.constructor); // gives us 'Being'
 {% endhighlight %}

-The above would suggest that bilbo was instantiated using 'Being', but that's not accurate.
-There's an easy fix, add the appropriate .constructor property back in:
+The above would suggest that 'bilbo' was instantiated using 'Being', but that's not accurate, we used 'Hobbit()'.
+There's an easy fix, add the appropriate '.constructor' property back in:

 {% highlight javascript %}
   Hobbit.prototype.constructor = Hobbit; // 6
 {% endhighlight %}

-Now when we call biblo.constructor() we will be able to see that 'bilbo' was instantiated using the 'Hobbit' constructor.
+Now when we log 'biblo.constructor' we will be able to see that 'bilbo' was instantiated using the 'Hobbit' constructor.

-Lastly, on lines 7 and 8 we are adding methods to the 'Hobbit.prototype' that will only be accessible to instances of 'Hobbit' (like bilbo).
+Lastly, on lines 7 and 8 we are adding methods to the 'Hobbit.prototype' that will only be accessible to instances of 'Hobbit' (like 'bilbo').

 {% highlight javascript %}
   Hobbit.prototype.goAdventure = function(){ // 7
       return false;
   };

   Hobbit.prototype.smokePipe = function(){}; // 8
 {% endhighlight %}

 We're almost done!
-What if we want instances of 'Hobbit' to speak but we want them to say more than just 'Hello' like it says on 'Being.prototype.speak()'?
-We can actually mask the '.speak' method on 'Being' by writing our own for 'Hobbit':
+What if we want instances of 'Hobbit()' to speak but we want them to say more than just 'Hello' like it says on 'Being.prototype.speak()'?
+We can actually mask the '.speak()' method on 'Being()' by writing our own for 'Hobbit()':

 {% highlight javascript %}
   Hobbit.prototype.speak = function(){
       var formal = Being.prototype.speak(); // returns "Hello"

       return formal + " I'm from the Shire";
   };

   bilbo.speak(); // 'Hello I'm from the Shire'
 {% endhighlight %}

 We could go on and on creating more subclasses (like types of Hobbits!):

 {% highlight javascript %}
   var Fallohides = function(name, characteristic){
       Hobbit.call(this, name, characteristic);
   }

   Fallohides.prototype = Object.create(Hobbit.prototype);
   Fallohides.prototype.constructor = Fallohides;

   Fallohides.prototype.swim = function(){
       return "Unlike other hobbits, we like to swim";
   };
 {% endhighlight %}

 That was a whole lot - let's do a quick summary:

-1. Superclasses, like 'Being', hold default properties and methods that will be able to be shared with subclasses, like 'Hobbit'.
+1. Superclasses, like 'Being()', hold default properties and methods that will be able to be shared with subclasses, like 'Hobbit()'.
 2. Subclasses are able to inherit properties and methods from their superclass, while also creating properties and methods unique to only them.
 3. Subclasses are unable to change the values of properties on the superclasses, but are able to mask them by writing a property of their own with the same name.
 4. Instances of both supercalsses and subclasses are able to delegate method lookup through the prototype chain.
-5. When writing 'Child.prototype = Object.create(Parent.prototype)' we are pointing 'Child''s prototype to the 'Parent' prototype.
+5. When writing 'Child.prototype = Object.create(Parent.prototype)' we are pointing 'Child()''s .prototype to the 'Parent()' .prototype.